 Take a leisurely stroll through our charming seaside community and immerse yourself in the vibrant art scene.
-Local potters, painters, jewelers and woodworkers showcase their finest creations at various locations throughout Horseshoe Bay.
+Local painters, potters and woodworkers showcase their finest creations at various locations throughout Horseshoe Bay.

 Take a leisurely stroll through our charming community and immerse yourself in the vibrant art scene.
-Local potters, painters, jewelers and woodworkers showcase their finest creations at various locations throughout Horseshoe Bay.
+Local painters, potters and woodworkers showcase their finest creations at various locations throughout Horseshoe Bay.

 Ruth Leithal